nils-mathieu/piscine-rust/module-07.md

     /// Adds an element at the front of the list. fn push_front(&mut self, elem: T);

-    /// Removes the last element of the list. fn remove_back(&mut self) -> Option<T>;
+    /// Removes the last element of the list and returns it. fn remove_back(&mut self) -> Option<T>;
-    /// Removes the first element of the list. fn remove_front(&mut self) -> Option<T>;
+    /// Removes the first element of the list and returns it. fn remove_front(&mut self) -> Option<T>;

     /// Removes all elements from the list.